teal-language/tl/docs/src/about.md

 The goal of the language is to be a dialect of Lua as much as TypeScript is a dialect of JavaScript.
-So yes, it is on the one hand a different language (there are new keywords such as `global` for example) but on the other hand it is pretty much recognizable, as you said, as "Lua + typing".
+So yes, it is on the one hand a different language (there are new keywords such as `global` for example) but on the other hand it is pretty much recognizable as "Lua + typing".

 It aims to integrate to pretty much any Lua environment, since it's a "transpiler" that generates plain Lua and has no dependencies.
 The goal is to